Peter Lundgren: Coaching

 He was given a "leave of absence" from the LTA in June 2007.
 In 2008 Lundgren took some time away from his job, because his father was ill, though he later expressed interest to return to work with British tennis.
 During 2008 he started coaching the Cypriot tennis player Marcos Baghdatis.
 In February 2009 Lundgren started coaching Grigor Dimitrov from Bulgaria.
 He then coached Stanislas Wawrinka.
 In September 2011 Lundgren and Wawrinka split.
-Lundgren has since gone on to teach Vicht virtual tennis coaching in Houston, Texas.
+Lundgren then went on to teach Vicht virtual tennis coaching in Houston, Texas.
 In March 2014 Lundgren began to coach Daniela Hantuchová.

+Death

+Lundgren suffered from type 2 diabetes, and one of his feet was amputated in 2023.
+Lundgren died in August 2024, at the age of 59.